OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 Most applications will use a trust boundary configuration like this.
 Using knowledge from the risk and attack surface analysis in section 1, security can reasonably assign trust to low risk components or processes, and verify only when necessary to protect business critical resources.
 This prevents wasting valuable security resources, but also limits the complexity and efficiency loss due to additional security overhead.

 ![Some Trust Across Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_4.png)

+*Note: Cloud design principles dictate that one doesn't directly connect compute and storage resources.
+This example provides a simplistic view for brevity and explanatory purposes.*

 By nature, this approach limits the pros and cons of both previous examples.
 This model will likely be used for most applications, unless the benefits of the above examples are necessary to meet business requirements.